-Most people work out to get fit and many people equate fitness with muscle gain.
+Most people work out to get fit, and many people equate fitness with muscle gain.

-Your body then sends amino acids, oxygen, and other nutrients to the damaged muscle so it can rebuild blood capillaries, restore muscle fibers, and strengthen the entire itself.
+Your body then sends amino acids, oxygen, and other nutrients to the damaged muscle, so it can rebuild blood capillaries, restore muscle fibers, and strengthen itself.

-These are the basic principles behind muscle growth exertion, nutrition, and rest.
+These are the basic principles behind muscle growth ... exertion, nutrition, and rest.

-If you’re looking to develop big, strong muscles, you’ll have to balance these three factors.
+If you’re looking to develop big, strong muscles ... you’ll have to balance these three factors.

-Instead, focus on what you can control.
+So, focus on what you CAN control.

 The three things you can control are diet, exercise, and rest.

-If you don’t give it enough time to recover, you’re just working out already-damaged muscle tissue.
+If you don’t give your muscles enough time to recover, you’re just working out already-damaged muscle tissue.

-At times, the hardest part for athletes and fitness enthusiasts is to have enough self-control and discipline to NOT workout and allow their body to properly recover … I know it is for me.
+At times, the hardest part for athletes and fitness enthusiasts is to have enough self-control and discipline to NOT workout and allow their body to properly recover … I know it has been for me at times.

-So how long does it take to build muscle?
+So, how long does it take to build muscle?

 The answer is, “it depends.”